durban/seals/README.md

 ## Getting started

-*seals* is currently available for Scala 2.11 and 2.12.
+*seals* is currently available for Scala 2.12.
 JARs are available on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.sigs%22%20seals).
 To use it, put this into your `build.sbt` (see [below](#project-structure) for the available modules):